ibarria0/drunken-robot/README.md

 Drunken-robot (Reddit Comment Analyzer)
 =======================================

-For now it only counts recurring words.
+For now it only counts recurring words and urls.

 Possible expansion is to do lex/mood analysis.